Giantpizzahead/judgelite/.github/README.md

 ## Demo

 A live version of JudgeLite can be found at <a href="http://hhsprogramming.com/problems/">Homestead High School's Programming Club</a> website.
 Feel free to mess around with it.
-If you're feeling up for a challenge, see if you solve some of the challenge problems!
+If you're feeling up for a challenge, see if you can solve some of the challenge problems!

 ## Setup